chirucs/sql-for-data-analysis/README.md

 # SQL for Data Analysis
-This is the repository for the LinkedIn Learning course SQL for Data Analysis.
+This repository is for the SQL for Data Analysis learning course.

 SQL for Data Analysis